 Benchmark

-This benchmark compares the transfer size of different i18n libraries and their implementations.
+This benchmark compares the transfer size of Paraglide JS (a compiler-based i18n library) against i18next (a runtime-based library).

-If you are looking for a feature comparison, check out the comparison table.
+For a feature comparison, see the comparison table.

 What is Being Tested